 In any home office, the desk is the best place to start.
 I really believe that a desk will dictate the style and flow of your home office, and there are different types of desks to suit every style.
 You’ll want to choose one you like the look of, but something that works in your room, too.

-You’ll be spending a lot of time in your office chair, so it should be comfortable.
+Having a good desk chair actually increases productivity.
+You’ll be spending a lot of time in your office chair, so it should be one of the most comfortable chairs you own.
 When you work at home and you have a hard office chair, it’s all too tempting to move over to your couch.
 Couches lead to naps, and naps, however nice, can seriously slow you down work-wise.
-That’s why having a good desk chair actually increases productivity.
+Not to mention it’s not good for your back to work from the couch.

 There are as many different types of desk chairs as there are desks.
-Maybe you’ll choose an executive leather chair or a bold velvet chair; whichever you choose you’ll want to make sure it’s something you can sit in for a few hours at a time.
+Maybe you’ll choose an executive leather chair or a bold velvet chair.
+Both options are comfortable and stylish.
+There are also mesh office chairs that are both breathable and comfortable.
+Whichever you choose you’ll want to make sure it’s something you can sit in for a few hours at a time.

-Bookcases are easily one of my favourite pieces of furniture.
-They control clutter because they hold all your favourite collectibles, books, and other things you like to see during the day.
-They are the perfect backdrop for Zoom calls, and they are a great place to put a lamp or two for extra ambiance.
+Bookcases are easily one of my favourite pieces of furniture, and they are an essential piece of office equipment.
+They control clutter because they hold all your favourite collectibles, books, and other things you like to see or need to use during the day.
+They are also the perfect backdrop for Zoom calls, and they are a great place to put a lamp or two for extra ambiance.

 Filing cabinets are still a must-have

-Beyond a laptop and a printer, there are a few pieces of tech that have made working at home so much easier over the past year.
+Beyond a laptop and a printer, there are a few pieces of tech that have made working at home so much easier.

-What was life like before Selfie Ring lights?
+What was life like before selfie ring lights and streaming lights?
 Video calls were often too dark and you were stuck with a harsh glare overhead or a sidelight that didn’t quite show your best side.
-A ring light will hold your camera or phone if you’re making a video, and you can use the light to put the focus on you instead of the shadows in the room.
+A selfie ring light will hold your camera or phone if you’re making a video, and you can use the light to put the focus on you instead of the shadows in the room.

 Headsets for video calls

-Tips for creating an inviting workspace in your home office
+Tips for adding style to your home office